 She preached the message of universal love and persuaded people to judge each not by their deeds but by the depth of their love.

-You have sections displaying fine art, mining artifacts, displays depicting the fishing and forestry practices in the area, as well as tourism-focussed divisions.
+There are sections that showcase fine art, mining artifacts, displays depicting the area's fishing and forestry practices, and tourism-focused divisions.

-There are also two significant sections devoted to the Russian-American period and World War Two, respectively.
+There are also two areas devoted to the Russian-American period and World War II.

-You can bring out the explorer-discoverer in you by going aboard a replica of an ancient sailing ship and enjoy playful sea-voyage-related activities.
+Bring out the explorer-discoverer in you by boarding a replica of an ancient sailing ship and enjoying playful sea-voyage-related activities.

-There is also a well-stocked state library and national archives within these premises.
+There is also a well-stocked state library and national archives within the Alaska State Museum's premises.

 Read to your heart's content and return from Juneau as an expert in Alaskan history!